Overview

 The following diagram shows the network topology of running host networking mode

 .
 Both Kubernetes and Docker implement this feature.
-The main reason we recommend this network mode over the default bridge
+We recommend this network mode over the default bridge

 Internal Network Topology

 There are valid reasons to not run host network mode.
-For instance, if you are protecting a fleet of containers all located inside the container network you actually want to run without host mode so it is on the same network as the protected clients.
+For instance, if you are protecting containers located inside the Docker bridge network, run without host networking mode

 Installation